nostack-dev/minitemplate/README.md

 If all tests pass, you’ll receive a success message.
 If any tests fail, check the logs to identify the issue.

-Refer to [CONTRIBUTE.md](../CONTRIBUTE.md) for guidelines on how to contribute and see [LICENSE](../LICENSE) for licensing information.

 ## Additional Step: Converting Source Components (Optional)

 MiniTemplate allows you to transform raw components from `components/source` (which are basic DaisyUI HTML components) into usable MiniTemplate components in `components/converted`.